 On the top left of your screen you will be able to see an additional UI that's used exclusively for this fight.
 The Moonlight skill is activated with your NPC Chat key, and its effects counter one the mechanics in each phase of the boss fight.

 Moonlight is naturally regenerated over the course of the fight, without you having to do anything.
-Attacking Will will regenerate more Moonlight than doing nothing, but getting hit by the spider legs will disable Moonlight regeneration for a few seconds, while getting hit by the red pellets will remove a small amount of your Moonlight.
+But getting hit by any attack will disable Moonlight regeneration for 1 second (normal) or 2 seconds (Hard), while getting hit by the red pellets will remove a small amount of your Moonlight on top of that.
 For more information on these, check the Attacks section.

-The main difference between Hard mode and Normal mode is the rate of regeneration.
-Moonlight regenerates much, much more slowly during Hard mode, to the point that more often than not, you will be able to have enough Moonlight for only two phase changes before the 28:45 crack, for example.
+The main difference between Hard mode and Normal mode is the rate of regeneration; that one second makes a massive difference considering the number of attacks coming out.
+The difference is such that more often than not, you will be able to have enough Moonlight for only two phase changes before the 28:45 crack, for example.

 There is a cooldown on using Moonlight skills (shown by the red-ness of the Moonlight skill), but this is only to prevent double-usage and actually helps you more than hinders you.
 You can also tell quite easily whether you have enough Moonlight by the icon, which will grey out if you don't have enough.

 The main feature of Phase 1 is Will's triple health bars.